hermannm/enumnames/README.md

 goarch: amd64
 pkg: hermannm.dev/enumnames
-cpu: AMD Ryzen 7 PRO 6850U with Radeon Graphics BenchmarkGetName-16                     	1000000000	         0.7203 ns/op
+cpu: AMD Ryzen 7 PRO 6850U with Radeon Graphics BenchmarkGetName-16           	1000000000	         0.7659 ns/op
-BenchmarkGetNameWithMap-16              	1000000000	         7.505 ns/op
+BenchmarkGetNameWithMap-16    	1000000000	         7.797 ns/op
-BenchmarkEnumValueFromName-16           	1000000000	         6.079 ns/op
+BenchmarkGetKey-16            	1000000000	         5.988 ns/op
-BenchmarkEnumValueFromNameWithMap-16    	1000000000	         9.025 ns/op
+BenchmarkGetKeyWithMap-16     	1000000000	         9.355 ns/op
 PASS
-ok  	hermannm.dev/enumnames	25.787s
+ok  	hermannm.dev/enumnames	26.329s
 ```

 The benchmarks use a `uint8` as the enum type, with 255 variants.
-We see that `BenchmarkGetName`, which uses `enumnames.Map`, is 10x faster than `BenchmarkGetNameWithMap`, which uses `map[uint8]string`.
-The reverse lookup, `BenchmarkEnumValueFromName`, is almost 50% faster than `BenchmarkEnumValueFromNameWithMap`, which uses a `map[string]uint8`.
+We see that `BenchmarkGetName`,
+which uses `enumnames.Map`, is 10x faster than `BenchmarkGetNameWithMap`, which uses a
+`map[uint8]string`.
+The reverse lookup, `BenchmarkGetKey`, is 50% faster than
+`BenchmarkGetKeyWithMap`, which uses a `map[string]uint8`.